-- Accidentally operating a control lever can cause the machine to move suddenly, possibly causing a serious accident. - When leaving the operator's seat, be sure to place the lock lever securely in the lock position. - 1.
-Check that the lock lever 1 is in the lock position.
+- Accidentally operating a control lever can cause the machine to move suddenly, possibly causing a serious accident. - · When leaving the operator's seat, be sure to place the lock levers securely in the lock position. - 1.
+Check that the lock lever 1 are in the lock position.

-When the lock lever 1 is in the unlock position, the engine cannot be started.
-Pull the lock lever 1 up to start the engine.
+When both the lock lever are in the unlock position, the engine cannot be started.
+Pull either lock lever up to start the engine.

 - 2. Check that all other levers are in their appropriate positions. - 3.
-Fasten the seatbelt 3 snugly.
+Fasten the seat belt 3 snugly.

-- 4. Insert the key into the starter switch 2 and set it to the "ON" position.
-Then check the following points: - 1-The buzzer will sound, and LED lamps 4 on the LCD monitor will go on. - After 2 seconds, the buzzer and LED lamps except for the following lamps will turn off. - Engine oil pressure lamp - · Battery charge lamp
+- 1-The buzzer will sound, and LED lamps 4 on the LCD monitor will go on. - After 2 seconds, the buzzer and LED lamps except for the following lamps will turn off. - Engine oil pressure lamp - · Battery charge lamp